flutter/website/src/content/release/breaking-changes/default-systemuimode-edge-to-edge.md

 ---
-title: Default `SystemUiMode` set to Edge-to-Edge
+title: Set default for SystemUiMode to Edge-to-Edge
 description: >
-    Apps targeting Android SDK 15+ will be opted into edge-to-edge by default.
+    By default, apps targeting Android SDK 15+ will opt into edge-to-edge mode.
 ---

 ## Summary